PPM Logo

 a.
 Serves as UC San Diego’s Senior Student Conduct Officer, facilitates Administrative Resolutions, imposes interim actions, and oversees the Student Conduct Review process.

-b.
-Oversees training and advising of all Student Conduct Officers, the Community Standards Board, Review Officers, Review Advisors, A.S.
-Student Advocates (in collaboration with the Office of Student Legal Services), and any others who are routinely involved the student conduct process.
+span style='font-size:10.0pt;font-family:"Arial",sans-serif'>b.
+Oversees training and advising of all Student Conduct Officers, the Community Standards Board, Review Officers, Review Advisors, and any others who are routinely involved in the student conduct process.

 c.
-Serves as an information resource for Members of the University Community regarding student conduct processes and procedures.
+Serves as an information resource for University Community Members regarding student conduct processes and procedures.

 d.
-Oversees the maintenance, storage, and disposition of non-academic student conduct records.
+Oversees the maintenance, storage, and disposition of non-academic conduct records.

 e.
-Submits regular statistical reports to the campus community, including, but not limited to, the number of cases reported, the number of cases resulting in sanctions, and the range of sanctions assigned.
+Submits regular statistical reports to the campus community, including, but not limited to, the number of cases reported and resulting in sanctions, and the range of sanctions assigned.

 f.
 Conducts and facilitates a periodic review of these Procedures with the Student Conduct Standards Group.